Alison M. Benders

-In this role, she will drive and support strategies and programs to strengthen and promote the Jesuit, Catholic identity of the University in ways that are pastoral, inclusive, and reflective of the rich diversity of the University community.
+As the first vice president for mission and ministry, Dr. Alison Benders will drive and support strategies and programs to strengthen and promote the Jesuit, Catholic identity of the University in ways that are pastoral, inclusive, and reflective of the rich diversity of the University community.
 She will be responsible for the clear articulation and broad communication of Santa Clara University’s Jesuit, Catholic mission and character, including overseeing Campus Ministry; the Mission Church; and the Ignatian Center for Jesuit Education.

-Benders has been with the University for seven years, including serving as senior lecturer, associate dean and, for the 2019-2020 academic year, interim dean of JST.
+Benders has been with the University since 2014, including serving as senior lecturer, associate dean and, for the 2019-2020 academic year, interim dean of JST.
 She was previously vice president for academic affairs at Ohio Dominican University; vice president for academic affairs and professor of religion at Lake Erie College in Ohio; and dean of the school of graduate and professional studies at Ursuline College in Pepper Pike, Ohio.
 Before her work in academia she was a practicing litigation attorney for 10 years in Philadelphia.

 With nearly 20 years in leadership at Catholic institutions, Benders brings extensive experience in long-term visioning, strategic planning, and organizational change management.
 A published theologian and seasoned faculty member, she is steeped in the Jesuit mission to advance justice and reconciliation.